 For instance, take a look at the list of card-carrying club members here and read the "official" cause of death column.
 Some of the oldest admit to poisoning and murder, but so many after are listed as overdoses.

-To show you why this idea has touched so many people deeply enough to be investigated, think about the following names and how passionate their fan bases are even to this day:
+To show you why this idea has touched so many people deeply enough to be investigated, think about the following cursed 27 Club members and how passionate their fan bases are even to this day:

 What we know is the elite side of the entertainment industry is in bed with lots of other special interest groups that want to push certain narratives and social norms.
 Almost every member of the 27 Club was a revolutionary with a strong counter-culture message that may have achieved too much fame and played the guitar a little too good.